About the Foundation

 The A.M.
 Qattan Foundation (AMQF) is an independent, not-for-profit developmental organisation working in the fields of culture and education, with a particular focus on children, teachers and young artists.

-Founded and registered in 1993 in the UK as a charity (no 1029450) and as a charitable company limited by guarantee (no 2171893), it has had a registered branch in Palestine as a non-profit organisation (no QR-0035-F) since 1998.
-The Foundation’s operations are mainly in Palestine, with interventions in Lebanon through Selat: Links Through the Arts, and in the United Kingdom through The Mosaic Rooms.
+Founded and registered in 1993 in the UK as a charity (number 1029450) and as a charitable company limited by guarantee (number 2171893), it has had a branch in Palestine, registered as a non-profit organisation (number QR-0035-F), since 1998.
+The Foundation’s operations are mainly in Palestine, with additional activity in the United Kingdom through The Mosaic Rooms.

 A just, free, enlightened, and tolerant society with an active global presence, one that embraces dialogue and produces knowledge, art and literature.

 To achieve a dynamic cultural environment conducive to the production of emancipatory thought and knowledge.

 - The defense of the rights and dignity of all

 Inspired by the shared heritage of humanity and in compliance with the Universal Declaration of Human Rights’ vision that “All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood”, the Foundation encourages individuals to combine their self-development with the service of others, while keeping a balance between personal and public interests, and focusing on the provision of inclusive and excellent standards of public service.

 - Freedom, pluralism, dialogue and the production of knowledge

 The Foundation believes in the individual's rights to freedom of thought and creed, as well as the right to free expression.
 These rights are key components of its internal culture and its work in the fields of culture and education, where engaging in dialogue and sharing practices are considered essential for the production of knowledge.